Meet our Mentors

 Andrea Baird

-I am the owner of Painted Bloom Farm and Nature School.
-I am a certified Nature School teacher and Nature Journaling Educator and am passionate about the opportunities we provide for children here at our farm.
-I am the mother of seven wonderful children and six darling grandchildren who are the joy of my life.
-Besides being a nature school teacher, I am a lover of the natural world, an artist and a cut flower farmer.
-As a child I spent hours roaming the woods, climbing trees and exploring the creek beds near our home.
-I became deeply connected to nature and felt a tangible sense of peace and joy that sustained me throughout my childhood.
-Since my husbands passing in 2018 I have found a deep sense of personal mission in providing opportunities for children to connect with the natural world.
-Combining my love for children, nature and art has made my life more joyful than I could have ever imagined.
+I am the owner and founder of Painted Bloom Farm and Nature School.
+I have a nature-based teacher certification from the Eastern Region Association of Forest and Nature Schools and Nature Journaling Educator certification from the Wild Wonder Foundation.
+I’m also a Master Gardner and cut flower farmer, studied Fine Art and have been an art instructor for many years.
+I am the mother of seven wonderful children and six darling grandchildren who are the loves of my life.
+Combining my passion for children, nature and art has made my life more joyful than I could have ever imagined.
 I wholeheartedly believe in what we provide for our students here on our little farm and look forward to every beautiful day!

 Chelsea Baird